woodrad/gpgref/README.md

     echo 'X-GNOME-Autostart-enabled=false' >> ~/.config/autostart/gnome-keyring-ssh.desktop
     echo 'X-GNOME-Autostart-enabled=false' >> ~/.config/autostart/gnome-keyring-pkcs11.desktop

-As far as I know, this is a Gnome-specific circumstance and the interception by Gnome Keyring is by design; it just doesn't play well when using smartcards for OpenSSH authentication, which I am doing, so I disable that part of Gnome Keyring's functionality.
+As far as I know, this is a Gnome-specific circumstance and the interception by Gnome Keyring is [by design](https://wiki.gnome.org/Projects/GnomeKeyring/Ssh); it just doesn't play well when using smartcards and hardware tokens for OpenSSH authentication.
+I use smartcards and a Yubikey, so I disable that part of Gnome Keyring's functionality to allow applications and services to talk directly to gpg-agent.
+The instructions provided on the Gnome Wiki were dated and insufficient for Debian's implementation of Gnome.